 The multi-page food and beverage menu included a general description of the Champagne and wines (Old World, New World, and regional) offered to BusinessFirst passengers but did not list the specific beverages served on the flight to Osaka.
 Instead, flight attendants provided passengers with information on the drink selection.

-The in-flight menu, printed in English and Japanese, featured items made with seasonal and locally sourced ingredients.
+The dining menu, printed in English and Japanese, featured items made with seasonal and locally sourced ingredients.
 Since we were on our way to Japan, the menu included a selection of Japanese items including sushi, chicken katsu (cutlet), and pickled daikon radish along with standard offerings e.g beef short ribs and ice cream.

 After dinner, the dark and quiet United BusinessFirst 787 Dreamliner cabin was a comfortable environment for sleep, relaxation, or a movie binge via United’s in-flight entertainment system known as United Private Screening.